 The course is designed to give you a greater understanding of Cancer, its causes and common treatments used today.
 We then explore the use of Massage to treat the side-effects of the various treatments on offer and to improve the sufferer`s quality of life.

-As a Complementary Practitioner, it is vital to be fully educated and trained before working on anyone who has cancer, particularly with the impending changes in standards and regulations within the industry.
+As a Complementary Practitioner, it is vital to be fully educated and trained before working on anyone who has cancer.

 During the course you will cover the following:

 Oncology Massage Theory – Days One and Two

 - Overview of cancer and the allopathic treatment

 - Main causes of Cancer – Understanding how cancer spreads